 The winds of the South China Sea dictated the patterns of trade between ports such as Foochow (the Keying was a Foochow trading junk) or Shanghai and Singapore.
 The junks would arrive on the north-east monsoon, which blows from December until early March, then wait for a change in the wind direction and return on the south-west monsoon, which blows from June to September.
 Observing the little survey ship from high poop decks many Chinese captains may have had an ambiguous attitude to the Saracen.
 On the one hand they knew the British were quite prepared to use naked aggression to get what they wanted in China, on the other that Chinese traders were benefiting not only from free trade, but also from the technological developments that made the seas safer.
 Modern survey and printing methods meant accurate charts, showing dangerous shoals and hidden reefs, were freely available and the steam gun boat had proved extremely successful in hunting down the five gun ‘prohus’ favoured by pirates in south-east Asian waters.

 During the time the Saracen was engaged in survey duties in the Far East a mission arrived from London lead by the Earl of Elgin.
 One member was 28 year old Laurence Oliphant, who kept copious notes about his travels and made perceptive observations about the places he visited, one of which was Singapore.
-The mission took the fast route to the east, which meant travelling to Egypt, crossing the desert (on the first railway train to serve the route) and taking a steamer down the Red Sea into the Indian Ocean.
+The mission took the fast route to the east, which meant travelling to Egypt, crossing the desert (on the first railway train to serve the link) and taking a steamer down the Red Sea into the Indian Ocean.
 Elgin’s eventual destinations were China and Japan but Oliphant took the opportunity to explore Singapore when in transit being unconcerned, evidently, with tiger attacks.
 In the more rural areas he noticed plantations of sugar, gambia, pepper and opium and the handsome bungalows of German and English merchants.
 But it was port activity which impressed him most and he came to the view that Singapore was the most prosperous of the oriental settlements the mission visited.
 For this, he said, a good deal of credit must go to the Chinese.
 At the time of his arrival, in 1857, an estimated 70,000 Chinese were living on the island and he thought their community showed great industry and enterprise.
 Every street, he said, ‘swarmed with long tails and loose trousers’, from dawn until midnight there was incessant hammering, stitching and cobblering and even in the early hours some work continued by the subdued light of huge paper lanterns.
 Unfortunately, none of the Europeans resident on island could speak Chinese and no effort had been made to share responsibility for local government with what was obviously the largest single ethnic group.
 If it was, thought Oliphant, then what he sensed as the mutual distrust and suspicion between Europeans and the Chinese would quickly disappear.
 In his opinion the Chinese had a ‘reverence for authority when judiciously enforced’.

 The Saracen left Singapore, which Oliphant said was inevitably destined ‘to hold the highest position amongst eastern emporia’, ten days after her arrival and although bound for China would replenish her stocks of fresh vegetables and meat at Victoria Harbour, Labuan.
 Britain had acquired Labuan, an island off the coast of Borneo, a few years earlier as a result of the drive and opportunism of an Englishman named James Brooke.